 In going CATOBAR we are losing the ability to operate from the Italian Cavour, Spanish Juan Carlos, US America Class and Australian Canberra class, a huge reduction in flexibility for joint operations.
 US and French aircraft would not be able to use CVF but the USMC, Spanish and Italians are planning F35B purchases so its swings and roundabouts, pick your interoperability partners.

-Having only one means that CVF will be a part time capability, best not need it whilst it is in dock.
+Having only one means that CVF will be a part-time capability, best not to need it whilst it is in the dock.

 Oh, hang on, we can rely on our allies, the French.

 All across defence there have been capability reductions but the Admirals insisted on an increase, 2 CVF with 36 strike fighters each was the vision and despite having ample opportunity to scale back these opportunities have never been taken until we got to the crunch point and it was too late.